-This Gin and Tonic recipe makes perfecting the gin & tonic at home easy.
+This Gin Tonic recipe makes perfecting the gin & tonic at home easy.
 Learn how to make the tastiest version of this classic drink and how to garnish it in three different ways.

 The gin tonic is such a simple, no-nonsense cocktail, you may think, what can really be done to “perfect” it?
 Well, I believe that with a few simple tips you really can make the tastiest version of this classic drink.